PNNL-Comp-Mass-Spec/Sipper/README.md

   * Dataset
   * MassTagID

-Note that the Scan number of the target will be matched to the data in the comparison dataset using ChromNETTolerance, which is a value between 0 and 1.
+Note that the scan number of the target will be matched to the data in the comparison dataset using ChromNETTolerance, which is a value between 0 and 1.
 For example, a ChromNETTolerance of 0.025 means +/- 2.5% in Normalized Elution Time, where NET is determined by transforming the observed scan numbers to a range of 0 to 1.